 “You will smell the white rose!
 Smell it!
 Smellllll it!”

-Edward III Starts Shit With France and Jinxes His Whole Family
+Edward III: Starts Shit With France, Jinxing His Kingdom

 Edward III: “I say, Martin, these men appear to be quite dead.
 Do we win?”